My CFI Book

 The Decision-Making Process

-1. Define the Problem: A problem is perceived by the senses and recognized through insight and experience.
-An objective analysis of all available information is used to determine the exact nature and severity of the problem.
+1. Define the Problem: A problem is recognized when something changes or when an expected change does not occur.
+Available information is used to determine the nature and severity of the problem.

 Single-Pilot Resource Management